oftc/oftc-web/FAQ/IRC_Related_Questions.md

 layout: master
 title: FAQ/IRC_Related_Questions
 ---

-* This will be the TOC
+* toc
 {:toc}

 ## What IRC servers can I connect to? ##

-Please see the [OFTC](/), it lists the servers and ports you should use.
+The information provided on the [main page](/) should work fine under most circumstances.

+It is possible to force IPv4 (irc4.oftc.net) or IPv6 (irc6.oftc.net) if your
+network does not handle this gracefully.

 Do not connect to individual servers, always let the DNS rotation pick one for you.
 This employs GeoDNS to take you to a server nearby.
 It also allows us to do load-balancing on servers and take out servers that will go down for maintenance.

 ## What are "Services"? ##